hashicorp/terraform-website/content/source/docs/cloud/getting-started/workspaces.html.md

 ## Navigating Workspaces

-Most of your time in TFE is spent in two views:
+Most of your time in Terraform Cloud is spent in two views:

 * The workspace list.
 Use this to get an overview of the workspaces you're responsible for, and to navigate between workspaces.